dr-yst/org-x/dev-docs/techContext.md

   - Frontend (TypeScript/Svelte) receives serialized copies that are deserialized into separate instances
   - Changes in one environment require explicit synchronization to reflect in the other

+### Data Processing Strategy
+- Server-side filtering implemented in Rust for better performance with large datasets
+- Frontend sends filter configurations to backend, which returns filtered results
+- This approach reduces data transfer volume and memory usage in the browser
+- Prioritizes simplicity while addressing performance concerns for large org-mode files

 ## State Management